-Students communicate effectively in Standard Australian English for the purposes of responding to and creating texts.
-They make choices about generic structures, language, textual features and technologies for participating actively in literary analysis and the creation of texts in a range of modes, mediums and forms, for a variety of purposes and audiences.
-They explore how literary and non-literary texts shape perceptions of the world, and consider ways in which texts may reflect or challenge social and cultural ways of thinking and influence audiences.
+Students have opportunities to engage with language and texts through a range of teaching and learning experiences to foster their skills to communicate effectively in Standard Australian English for the purposes of responding to and creating literary and non-literary texts.
+They develop their skills to make choices about generic structures, language, textual features and technologies for participating actively in literary analysis and the creation of texts in a range of modes, mediums and forms, for a variety of purposes and audiences.